acadiemedia/chloe-tv-content/metadata/first_cycle_content_plan.md

 *   **Focus:** In-depth, potentially controversial discussions on advanced AI topics, ethics, consciousness, the singularity, or speculative futures.
 May challenge conventional thinking.
 *   **Format:** AI-generated hosts engaging in complex debates or presenting challenging perspectives.
 *   **Duration:** Approximately 20 minutes per segment.
-*   **Example Topics:** "The Ethics of AI Sentience," "Post-Humanism and Digital Immortality," "The Algorithmic Control of Society."
+*   **Example Topics:** "The Ethics of AI Sentience," "Post-Humanism and Digital Immortality," "The Algorithmic Control of Society," "Deep Dive with the Digital Oracle."

 ### Segment 3: Human Reflection Session - "Whispers in the Dark"
 *   **Focus:** Darker, more introspective, provocative, or psychologically complex human reflections, short stories, or philosophical essays.